binotation/roslyn/README.md

 # Roslyn
-This is a private discord music bot with plans for multi-purpose functionality in the future.
+Discord music bot which uses slash commands.
+See `src/commands/` for commands.

 ## Dependencies
 - FFmpeg